COSIMA/cosima-recipes/paper/paper.md

 We acknowledge the COSIMA community for developing and maintaining the model output, workflows, and pedagogical practices reflected in this repository.
-We also acknowledge the National Computational Infrastructure and the ACCESS-NRI ecosystem that make the operational use of these notebooks possible.
+We also acknowledge the National Computational Infrastructure, which is supported by the Commonwealth government of Australia, and the ACCESS-NRI ecosystem that make the operational use of these notebooks possible.
+We acknowledge funding from the Australian Research Council under the Center of Excellence for the Weather of the 21st Century CE230100012 (N.C.C, A.J.B., A.M.H, J./J., E.Q.Y.O., M.G.R., P.S.) and the Discovery Project DP240101274 (N.C.C.).

 # References